 API Reference¶

-The core module implements the main aspects of Consenrich and defines key parameter classes.
+The core module implements the main features of Consenrich and defines key parameter classes for a consistent namespace.

 Parameters related to the process model of Consenrich.